 Areas of Expertise: Ethics in World Politics; Security and US Foreign Policy; Global Governance; Theories of International Relations; Reflexivity; Technology and War; Time and Space in IR

 Jack Amoureux is an Associate Teaching Professor at Wake Forest University.
-His areas of interest cover ethics in world politics, security and US foreign policy, global governance, and international relations theory.
-He also specializes in the theory and scholarship of Aristotle, Hannah Arendt, and Michel Foucault.
-Amoureux’s specific topics of investigation include reflexivity, notions of time and space, whistleblowing and other tactics of ethical agency, foreign policy leadership, violence and war-fighting, emerging technologies of war, the role of non-state actors in the just war tradition, and narratives of Anthropocene.
+His areas of interest cover ethics in world politics, colonialism and imperialism, security, US foreign policy, and international relations theory.
+Amoureux’s specific topics of investigation include reflexivity, notions of time and space, public architecture and identity, Caribbean politics, narratives of Anthropocene, and emerging technologies of war.
+Amoureux also specializes in the political theory of Hannah Arendt, Michel Foucault and Aristotle.
 Amoureux published A Practice of Ethics for Global Politics: Ethical Reflexivity and he is the co-editor (with Brent J. Steele) of Reflexivity in International Relations: Positionality, Critique and Practice.
 Amoureux has also published in International Relations, Millennium: Journal of International Studies, Globalizations, and International Theory, along with chapters in edited volumes.
 Amoureux is on the editorial board of the Journal of Narrative Politics and the Governing Council of the International Studies Association – Northeast.

 POL 115 Political Theory